vechiato/vechiato.github.io/content/post/Book Multi-Cloud Mastery.md

 - Meticulous planning is emphasised as crucial for successful multi-cloud Kubernetes implementations.
 This includes defining objectives, selecting tools, and assessing infrastructure.
 - Planning upfront prevents scope creep and ensures alignment with broader goals.
-- **Quote:** “A multi-cloud strategy is not just about avoiding vendor lock-in—it’s about leveraging the best tools from multiple providers to maximize your organization’s agility and resilience.” – Adam Robertson, p.
+- **Quote:** “A multi-cloud strategy is not just about avoiding vendor lock-in it’s about leveraging the best tools from multiple providers to maximize your organization’s agility and resilience.” – Adam Robertson, p.
 17

 ### **Key Takeaway 2: Service Mesh as a Backbone**